juanjoaucar/pyECM/README.md

 The Electronic Chirality Measure (ECM) is an end-to-end package implemented in Python 3.9 to measure the mentioned quantity.
 It also has some development interface with the [PySCF](https://pyscf.org/) and [DIRAC](https://www.diracprogram.org) packages.

 The ecm package uses simple input files in xyz format.
 The so-called nearest asymmetric structure is also needed.
-It can be easily obtained from (citar).
+It can be easily obtained from [this website](https://csm.ouproj.org.il/molecule).
 The package also allows the user to perform some simple plots to have a better understanding of the geometry of the systems under study.

 The ECM is calculated computing the electronic wave function using a standard and powerful quantum chemistry package such as [PySCF](https://pyscf.org/), the Python-based Simulations of Chemistry Framework.
 PySCF is an efficient platform for quantum chemistry calculations that can be used to simulate the properties of molecules and crystals using mean-field and post-mean-field methods [[3]](#3).